RizkyRajitha/appwriteiac/README.md

 4. EC2 instance to deploy appwrite
 5. security groups to allow inbound(`http` , `https`) and outbound web traffic to EC2 instance to expose appwrite

-first, create a folder of your choice and then create `providers.tf` file .this file will hold information about our cloud provider. next, initialize terraform project using `terraform init` . this will allow terraform to download necessary binaries and initiate terraform.
+first, create a folder of your choice and then create `providers.tf` file . this file will hold information about the cloud provider. next, initialize terraform project using `terraform init` . this will allow terraform to download necessary binaries and initiate terraform.

 ### providers.tf